-I can’t believe I am posting a bruschetta recipe in the middle of November.
-Or, stranger still, that I even have tomatoes still growing in my garden in the middle of November!
+I can’t believe I am posting a bruschetta recipe in November…or, stranger still, that I even have tomatoes still growing in my garden in the middle of fall!

 Well, here we are.
 I had wanted to try making bruschetta back in summer, but somehow never got around to it.
 I felt like it was a sign that I should be making it when I gathered some tomatoes a few days ago.
 It’s really easy and delicious.
 Give it a try!